Director Cheatle Resigns And State Police Testimony

 Okay.

-Uh Lindsay, I'm just gonna drop you down and bring you back up if you can start your headset out because it's breaking up uh in a significant manner.
+Lindsay, I'm just going to drop you down and bring you back up if you can sort your headset out because it's breaking up in a significant manner.

 There we go.

-So we're gonna be wrapping up soon, but just uh before we do, Myron, from your perspective, then, so the FBI's taken over this investigation.
+So we're going to be wrapping up soon, but just before we do, Myron, from your perspective, then, so the FBI's taking over this investigation.

-Does that mean that we're never gonna find out any information or only wherever they decide to trickle down to us?
+Does that mean that we're never going to find out any information or only wherever they decide to trickle down to us?

-Until they get like either they conclude that there was no other conspirators or they have someone else in custody, they're probably not gonna give that much information.
+Yeah, they're not going to, yeah, until they get like either they conclude that there was no other conspirators or they have someone else in custody, they're probably not going to give that much information.

 The only time FBI shares a good amount of information is when they need the public's help to find somebody.